 Willy Loman wouldn’t know what hit him.
-The role of the traveling salesman has altered so much as to be unrecognizable.
+The role of the traveling salesperson has altered so much as to be unrecognizable.
 The days when you hustle and flog products to unsuspecting prospects – whether they need it or not – are long gone.
 Thank goodness!

 Many transactions that used to require salespeople are now completed over the Internet.
 Armies of salespeople were laid off over the past couple decades, as those who were essentially order-takers were replaced by fax machines, bar codes, and Amazon’s one click process.